Konstantin Zatulin: Biography

 In 2016 Ukraine's Prosecutor General published wiretaps of telephone calls between Sergey Glazyev and various people in Ukraine and Russia involved in funding and organizing pro-Russian clashes (later referenced to as "Glazyev tapes"), including Zatulin, who confirmed that the intercepts were genuine, just "taken out of context".

 In 2021 Zatulin said in an interview that "Ukraine is an enemy of the Russian Federation and we should do everything possible to ensure such Ukraine ceases its existence".

-In 19 June 2022, Zatulin considered Kazakh president Tokayev’s statements in the St. Petersburg International Economic Forum were incorrect and threatened with measures “like with Ukraine.”
+On 19 June 2022, Zatulin considered Kazakh president Tokayev’s statements in the St. Petersburg International Economic Forum were incorrect and threatened with measures “like with Ukraine.”

+Zatulin has supported Russian irredentist aspirations in Northern Kazakhstan.

 On 13 September 2022, in reaction to the September 2022 Armenia–Azerbaijan clashes, Zatulin blamed Azerbaijan for taking advantage of Russia's invasion of Ukraine to present a new ultimatum to Armenia, also implying Turkish involvement in Azerbaijan's actions—also stating that Russia must pacify Azerbaijan.

 On 25 October 2022, Zatulin was informed by Armenian authorities that his visit to the country "would be considered undesirable", in reaction to his statements regarding Armenia.

+Sanctions

+He was sanctioned by the UK government on 11 March 2022 in relation to the Russo-Ukrainian War.